storacha/RFC/rfc/github-org-migration.md

 ## Repository Migration Overview

-The [Web3 Storage](https://github.com/web3-storage) should be downgraded to the Github Team plan for immediate cost savings.
 New repositories MUST be created in [w3s](https://github.com/w3s-project).

 The goal of this section is to migrate repos we are going to be actively working on, so we're able to downgrade source orgs to the Github free tier.